MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/create-a-windows-runtime-component-in-cppwinrt.md

 The remainder of this topic walks you through how to author a Windows Runtime component in C++/WinRT, and then how to consume it from an application.

-The Windows Runtime component that you'll build in this topic contains a runtime class representing a bank account.
-The topic also demonstrates a Core App that consumes the bank account runtime class, and calls a function to adjust the balance.
+The Windows Runtime component that you'll build in this topic contains a runtime class representing a thermometer.
+The topic also demonstrates a Core App that consumes the thermometer runtime class, and calls a function to adjust the temperature.

 > [!NOTE]
 > For info about installing and using the [C++/WinRT](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md) Visual Studio Extension (VSIX) and the NuGet package (which together provide project template and build support), see [Visual Studio support for C++/WinRT](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package).